California's Sequoia and Kings Canyon National Parks: View the Largest Living Trees Ever!

 Giant Sequoia Trees and Man

-The cabins shown in this photo were due to be removed the following year after our vacation there.
+The cabins shown in the photo above were due to be removed the following year after our vacation there.

-The famous naturalist John Muir and photographer Ansel Adams can be credited with bringing attention to these beautiful areas and helping to ensure their preservation for the masses by ultimately succeeding in having them protected as National Forests and National Parks.
+The famous naturalist John Muir, and photographer Ansel Adams, are credited with bringing attention to these beautiful areas and helping to ensure their preservation for the masses by ultimately succeeding in having them protected as national forests, and finally, national parks.

-Commercial development within the heart of the giant sequoias has now been removed and a more pristine and natural environment is the goal.
-Even where there are no roads, access to the wilderness areas of the parks is controlled with a quota system of governance in order to help preserve this glorious environment.
+Commercial development within the heart of the giant sequoias is no longer allowed, and a more pristine and natural environment is the goal.
+Even where there is no road access to the wilderness areas of the parks, it is under control with a quota system of governance to help preserve this glorious environment.

-Roads and scenery in Kings Canyon National ParkClick thumbnail to view full-size
+Photos of Roads and Scenery in Kings Canyon National ParkClick thumbnail to view full-size

 © 2011 Peggy Woods